amitsingh-007/bypass-links/README.md

 - Set custom redirections for your websites in the firebase realtime database.

+- A fully customised edit panel to add/edit/delete custom redirection rule stored in firebase.

 ## Download link

 Head over to [My Github Page](https://amitsingh-007.github.io/bypass-links/) and download for your browser.